therealmccoy/yearly/blog-posts/blog-2-27012017-reason-behind-genesis-of-yearly.md

+# Blog 2 - 27th Jan 2017 : The genesis of Yearly

 Everything starts with Education, but unfortunately the most broken piece in this world is Education.

 Slowly over the years like most of us, I have been realising since completing my formal education, but a couple of months back I had the opportunity to volunteer for an organisation and get to learn deep insights about how actually rotten the entire school system is.